israelias/resume-ux/README.md

 	- Increase "activity" or evidence of activity
 	- Progress bars do not give the user anything.
 Instead, show evidence of experience.
 Show integrity.
+    - Stats or progress bars should be relative to something measurable.
-	- Give clear understanding of owner's nuanced stack expertise
+	- Give clear understanding of owner's nuanced tech stack.
 	- Evidence of dev community activity in social media (dev.to, Twitter, etc.)
-	- Reduce number clicks to arrive at goal
+	- Avoid scenarios where a user may get lost.
+    - No more than two clicks until user sees what they're looking.

 	<br>
 	</details>